snapshotinteractive/wp-coding-standards/README.md

 ### Escaping before output

-Except in the case of WYSIWYG fields, The ACF native functions `get_field()` and `the_field()` simply return exactly what is in the database.
+The ACF native functions `get_field()` and `the_field()` simply return exactly what is in the database.
 To prevent formatting issues and improve security of the site, you should always wrap your output functions in the appropriate escaping function.
 For example, instead of using:

     echo get_field('text');

-...or:
+... or:

     the_field('text');